InfuseAI/primehub-site/docs/guide_manual/admin-group.md

 + `Launch Group Only` If enabled, the shared volume is `only mounted` when users select the `same group` to launch a project on PrimeHub page.

-### Default Timeout Setting
+### Job Default Timeout Setting

-Job is able to be configured with a custom timeout applied within the group that a job will be timed out if it cannot be finished by the setting.
-By default it is 7 days.
++ `Default Timeout Setting` Set Minutes / Hours / Days.

+Group can apply a group-wise Job timeout setting on jobs which are submitted from the same group by default.
+A running job will be cancelled when it passes the interval of time.
+This setting is able to be overwritten by each job submission.

 ### User Quota